-Pottsville School District's Parent and Family Engagement Plan
+Pottsville School District's Parental Involvement Plan

-The Pottsville School District has developed jointly with parents/families a parent/family engagement implementation plan designed to encourage our parents/families to form strong partnerships with our schools and our schools to reach out to form strong relationships with our parents/families.
-We seek additional involvement of parents/families in support of every phase of their children's education.
-Each Title I Part A school will also be monitored to ensure that they have a current Parent and Family Engagement, and it is disseminated to parents/families and the community.
-Thus, our plan includes the following components and will be made available to our community and to parents/families by posting it to our district website, placing an ad in local newspaper, and by making copies available at parent and community events.
+The Pottsville School District has developed jointly with parents a parental involvement implementation plan designed to encourage our parents to form strong partnerships with our schools and our schools to reach out to form strong relationships with our parents.
+We seek additional involvement of parents in support of every phase of their children's education.
+Each Title I Part A school will also be monitored to ensure that they have a current Parental Involvement Plan, and it is disseminated to parents and the community.
+Thus, our plan includes the following components and will be made available to our community and to parents by posting it to our district website, placing an ad in local newspaper, and by making copies available at parent and community events.
 Principals of each school will make sure copies of this policy are made available at the annual school open house events in the fall.
-In addition, the Pottsville K-12 Student Handbook that is distributed to every student at the beginning of the school year will also include the District Parent/Family Engagement Plan (along with a parent/guardian acknowledgement receipt of handbook).
+In addition, the Pottsville K-12 Student Handbook that is distributed to every student at the beginning of the school year will also include the District Parental Involvement Plan (along with a parent acknowledgement receipt of handbook).